 I first met my friend Eric Eichinger in 2000 when we were both serving in China.
-Every Sunday, expats like us met in Connie Mom’s home for prayer, worship, and Bible study.
+Every Sunday, expats like us met at Connie Mom’s for prayer, worship, and Bible study.
 Lunch and lots of laughter were always thrown in too.

 “Somewhere on my return home from that pilgrimage, I knew I had to tell the story in a way that had not yet been done” (p. xiii).

 After that fateful trip, Eichinger began writing the screenplay sequel to Chariots of Fire.
 Then he teamed up with award-winning Everson to write the book version, The Final Race: The Incredible World War II Story of the Olympian Who Inspired Chariots of Fire.

 Now he’s working with Howie Klausner, the producer known for writing Space Cowboys, to adapt the screenplay.

 I can’t imagine anyone more perfectly primed to tell Liddell’s story than Eichinger.
 In his own words, he describes the passions and pursuits that characterize both their lives.

 “As an eight-year-old Christian possessing the same first name as that of the Flying Scotsman and sharing a zeal for running, I became an instant fanatic of Eric Liddell by watching Chariots of Fire.

 I thought the parallels ended there, yet at that time my race had barely begun.
 Amazingly enough, I also happened to run collegiately.
 I served in my church’s youth ministry, and I served as a missionary in China, where, like Eric, I met my wife.
 I went on to study theology and ultimately became a pastor and a writer” (pp. 259-260).